ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-8-2.md

-Chapter 8: Future of Virtual Communication in a Remote Work Environment: Predictions for the Future of Virtual Communication in a Remote Work Environment
+Predictions for the Future of Virtual Communication in a Remote Work Environment
 =========================================================================================================================================================

 Virtual communication has become an essential tool for remote work environments.
 In this chapter, we will explore predictions for the future of virtual communication and how it will continue to shape the way we work and communicate remotely.